 Interestingly, the correlation was not influenced by dog personality or the dogs’ activity levels.
 That said, it’s important to note that less than 5% of adults participate in 30 minutes of activity per day.
 Since exercise can reduce stress levels in humans, it’s possible that increasing human activity levels could have a positive effect of the cortisol levels found in their pets.
 What’s more, female dogs were found to have a stronger connection to their owners’ stress levels than male dogs were, with further evidence to suggest that female dogs’ oxytocin levels also mirrored those of their owners.

 While our bond with man’s best friend is nothing new, this study brings to light the negative effects our own unaddressed stress may have on our pups.
 Stress in dogs has been linked to loss of appetite, digestive issues, lowered immune systems, and even behavioral issues like aggression.
+To help you could consider cbd oil for dogs to help the situation.
 Considering that nearly 4.5 million Americans are bitten by dogs each year, it’s up to the owners to do everything they can to alleviate stress in both themselves and their pets.

 But, of course, dogs can serve an important purpose for humans who are perpetually high-strung.
 The study actually found that people who considered themselves to be neurotic had dogs with lower cortisol levels throughout the research period.
 This suggests that, in the long run, the bond between dog and human can improve stress levels for both pets and humans.